Kimono structure and how to measure your size

 se-mitake = kitake + 25cm = approximately your height

 When you buy kimono, please be sure to put it on and measure the length from the hem with your hand.
-If it is the hand span or more, it can be worn with enough ohashori.
+If it is a hand span or more, it can be worn with enough ohashori.

 The length of nagajuban

-Kitake length of nagajuban, an undergarment is about 80% of your height.
+Kitake length of nagajuban, an undergarment, is about 80% of your height.

 S : 118 ㎝ / M : 124 ㎝ / L : 129 ㎝ / LL : 133 ㎝

-The length of each depends on manufacturers.
+The length of each depends on the manufacturer.

-Measure your own size
+Measure your size

-The body sizes that need to be measured are shincho (height), yuki (length of the shoulder and arm), koshimawari (hips).
+The body sizes that need to be measured are shincho (height), yuki (length of the shoulder and arm), and koshimawari (hips).

-When you order a custom kimono in your own size, a dressmaker calculates all part sizes from the measurements.
+When you order a custom kimono in your size, a dressmaker calculates all part sizes from the measurements.

 How to measure yuki